 You will be redirected to a browser window where you can login to Microsoft Azure portal.

-8) Once you are logged in, choose a required option from the list of the displayed subscriptions.
+8) Once you are logged in, choose an active paid subscription from the list of the displayed subscriptions.

 9) Choose the region in which the functions need to be installed.